dbpunk-labs/db3/README.md

 # Project assistance

-If you want to say thank you or/and support active development of DB3 Network

-* Add a GitHub Star to the project.
+* Add a GitHub Star⭐️ to the project.
-* Tweet about how to use db3 network.
+* Tweet about how to use DB3 network.
-* Write interesting articles about the project on Dev.to, Medium or your personal blog.
+* Write blogs about the project on [Dev.to](https://dev.to/), [Medium](https://medium.com/) or your personal blog.

 Together, we can make db3 network better!